hatimb53/Messenger/readme.md

 - **User Profile:**
     - Create New user
     - Get token from login api which will be used to access rest of the functionalities
+    - Token will be expired after few time
     - Fetch all users
 -  **Group :**
     - Create groups